Jako/PDFResource/core/components/pdfresource/docs/usage.md

 pdfresource.pdfTvTpl | Name of the template variable that change the options of the generated PDF.
 The content of this template variable has to contain a JSON encoded object of the options you want to change. pdfresource.processTVs | Process template variables during PDF generation. pdfresource.tvPrefix | Template variable prefix in the template chunk. pdfresource.customFonts | JSON encoded object of custom fonts, see [Custom fonts](#custom-fonts) for an example.
-Please copy the font files to <strong>{core_path}components/pdfresource/vendor/mpdf/mpdf/ttfonts/</strong>.
+Please copy the font files to **{core_path}components/pdfresource/vendor/mpdf/mpdf/ttfonts/**. pdfresource.generateOnPrerender | Generate not existing PDF files during OnWebPagePrerender.

 The following MODX system settings have to be created to use them: